0foo/till/README.md

 # till — Debian Environment Builder (.deb package layout)

-This project packages the **till** script — a lightweight Bash tool for creating isolated Debian root environments using `mmdebstrap` and `chroot`.
+— a lightweight Bash tool for creating isolated Debian root environments using `mmdebstrap` and `chroot`.

 ---

+## Compatibility
+* This has only been tested on Ubuntu 22.04
+* Theoretically should work on any Debian system

 ## 📁 Project Layout